+\axio \mylabel{axio_numhom} Let $X_\eta / F$ be any smooth projective variety.
+Then numerical equivalence and homological equivalence (with respect to any Weil cohomology) agree on $X_\eta$. \xaxio

-Let either $S$ be a field and let $C$ stand for the $\ell$-adic realization (in case $\text{char } S \neq \ell$), Betti, de Rham or absolute Hodge realization or let $S \subset \SpecOF[1/\ell]$ be an open subscheme and let $C$ be the $\ell$-adicrealization.
+Let either $S$ be a field and let $C$ stand for the $\ell$-adic realization (in case $\text{char } S \neq \ell$), Betti, de Rham or absolute Hodge realization or let $S \subset \SpecOF[1/\ell]$ be an open subscheme and let $C$ be the $\ell$-adic realization.
 We write $\RG_C : \DMgm(S) \r \D^\bound(\C)$ for the realization functor, where $\D^\bound(\C)$ is understood as a placeholder of the target category of $C$.
 (We abuse the notation insofar as that target category is not a derived category in the strict sense when $C$ is the $\ell$-adic realization.)
-For all realizations over a field, this category is endowed with the usual $t$-structure, e.g.\ on $\D^\bound_c(K, \Ql)$ for $\ell$-adic realization.
-When $S$ is an open subscheme of $ \SpecOF[1/\ell]$ and $C$ is the $\ell$-adic realization, we take the perverse $t$-structure on $\D^\bound_c(S, \Ql)$ defined in \refsect{perverse}.
+For all realizations over a field, this category is endowed with the usual $t$-structure on the derived category of an exact category, e.g.\ on $\D^\bound_c(K, \Ql)$ for $\ell$-adic realization.
+When $C$ is the $\ell$-adic realization over an open subscheme $S$ of $\SpecOF[1/\ell]$, we take the perverse $t$-structure on $\D^\bound_c(S, \Ql)$ defined in \refsect{perverse}.
 Using this, we have the following axiom:

 \axio \mylabel{axio_tstructureRealizations} (Exactness of realization functors) Realization functors $\RG_C$ are exact with respect to the motivic $t$-structure on $\DMgm(S)$.
 Equivalently, as the $t$-structure on $\D^\bound(\C)$ is non-degenerate, $\RG_C(\pH^0 M) = \pH^0 \RG_C (M)$ for any geometric motive $M$ over $S$.
 On the left, $\pH^0$ denotes the cohomology functor belonging to the motivic $t$-structure on $\DMgm(S)$, while on the right hand side it is the one belonging to the $t$-structure on $\D^\bound(\C)$. \xaxio